IgorDuganets1/homework/Lesson6/ReadMe.md

 # class jiraTestPage

+This class designed for automated testing JIRA issue tracking software by Firefox Mozilla browser.
+### *Test Suite list*
+- **test_1_NewIssueCreated** checks that New Issue can be created.
+- **test_2_UpdateIssue** checks that Existing Issue can be updated.
-This class designed for automated testing JIRA issue tracking software.
-Every opened page is realized in the separate class.
+- **test_3_ExistingIssueFoundJiraSearch** Existing Issue can be found via JIRA’s search Every opened page is realized in the separate class.
 Every action on a page is realized as appropriate method.
 Logical connection between web-application’s pages is provided by the instance of current class.
 This instance is an object of manipulation in the subsequent class

 ### *Order of classes:*